 As a woman, the concept of travelling by yourself is loaded with worries such as your safety and the feeling of outright awkwardness in public spaces.
-A cacophony of thoughts race through your head at any one time.
-Am I doing this because no one wanted to do it with me, or is it that I relish being alone?
+A cacophony of thoughts were racing around my head at all times.
+Am I doing this because no one wanted to do it with me?
+Do I relish being alone?

 “The Paris I had come to see was a feeling manifested in the alleys and bars alight with people and sound and music.”